sourcegraph/about/handbook/ops/bizops/ab-testing.md

 A/B testing requires a large enough number of users to get statistically significant results.
 The smaller the number of users in the A/B testing cohort, the more the change needs to have a big impact on the metric to be measurable.
 This is because the signal (the impact of the change) needs to be higher than the noise (the random fluctuation in a metric).

+If you want to A/B test over a part of the product that does not receive a lot of traffic and therefore needs a much bigger impact on the metric to be statistically significant, the variant tested generally needs to be much more ambitious and thoughtful (e.g. removing 75% of steps in a sign-up flow instead of changing the color of a button).

 For example, retention fluctuates week over week for "random" reasons we don't understand.
 The more users, the smaller those "random" fluctuations will be: this will make it possible to decide wether a change caused by an experiment was likely random, or likely caused by the experiment.

 Running A/B tests on a number of users that is too small is inefficient (waste time to setup the A/B test), inconclusive (the result will be that no conclusion can be made) and sometimes counterproductive (miscommunicated, an insignificant A/B test leads teammates to draw conclusions that aren't valid and can be hard to debunk).
 In that case, it's better to choose another method, such as user interviews.